nikki-experiments/dev-setup/README.md

 Here are your two must have React project modules.
 Install them in each project directory.
 - npm install react react-dom

+THE YARN WAY:
+**NOTE:** I typically use **Yarn** instead of npm to install all React project dependencies.
+(See the section on Yarn below).
+To initialize a new project use `yarn init` and fill out the prompts which will create a new package.json file.
+You can also run `yarn add <package name>` to save your dependencies to package.json.
+Add `--dev` to this command to save to devDependencies.

 #### NPM Scripts
 Open your package.json file and add bash commands to make your longer commands shorter and easier to remember.
+The word on the left can be anything you want but these are standard ones.
+The command on the right is what will actually run.

     "scripts": {
         "build": "webpack"